Impakter

 Also, many more snapshots of this fast fashion clothing tag “need your help” as a hidden message directing buyers on how to clean the clothing have been floating on the internet.

-How Shein responded to the “Help Me” accusations and denied that its factory workers were mistreated
+How Shein responded to the “Help Me” accusations with denial

 These photographs of tags, they said, were actually taken by other firms and posted on TikTok.
 For example, WXYZ 7 Action News uploaded a video of a lady receiving a parcel from the Philippines in 2015 that had the “help me plz” note.
 They also stated that “Need your help” was just a poorly-worded component of the label’s message to the buyer regarding washing the garment, as per SHEIN recommendations.

-With the assertions made by SHEIN in the statement about its supply chains, there is no proof that the firm is transparent about its supply chains or that it implements the standards set out in its Code of Conduct for Suppliers that are meant to restrict partner manufacturers from exploiting forced and child labour.
+Notwithstanding the claims made by SHEIN in the statement about its supply chains, there is no proof that the firm is transparent about it or that it actually implements the standards set out in its Code of Conduct for Suppliers that are meant to restrict partner manufacturers from exploiting forced and child labour and provide a sustainable living wage for all workers.

 “There have been several claims about SHEIN’s labor abuses, implying that the brand is likely to be partnering with manufacturers that are badly abusing, overworking, and underpaying their garment employees,” Kristian Hardiman said, the head of Good On You, an ethical brands rating app that is supported by Emma Watson.

-It is evident that this fast fashion giant claims to defend itself while using the ambiguity in the texts discovered by consumers.
+It is evident that this fast fashion giant claims to defend itself while using the ambiguity in the texts discovered by consumers (not all fashion giants are like this though, Hugo Boss and Adidas are doing their homework).

 A study by the NGO Public Eye in 2021 indicated that SHEIN’s workers worked up to 75 hours per week that they had just one day off per month, and were paid per item of clothes they produced.
 All of this is in flagrant violation of labour regulations.